Homemade Honey-Nut Granola

 ✧ Oats: A fiber-rich staple that stabilizes blood sugar, supports digestion, and keeps you full longer—great for moms managing hormone shifts and for keeping kids' energy steady through the morning.

-✧ Walnuts + Pecans: Full of healthy fats and omega-3s that reduce inflammation, support brain development, and improve focus—ideal for busy school mornings and growing minds.
+✧ Almonds + Pecans: Packed with healthy fats, vitamin E, and antioxidants that support brain health, reduce inflammation, and promote steady energy—ideal for busy school mornings and growing minds.

 ✧ Ground Flaxseed: